 Myrna Rabinowitz

-In addition to singing from her soul, Myrna has dedicated her life to her family and to language teaching, mainly in the immigrant community as an ESL Instructor and ESL Teacher Trainer at Vancouver Community College.
-She has also taught Yiddish at the Vancouver Peretz Institute and the Jewish Community Centre.
-Myrna was first trained as an elementary school teacher in Montreal and taught elementary school for a few years before moving to Vancouver.
-Currently, Myrna is a part-time ESL Teacher Trainer, has three grown children, is married to Barry Rabinowitz, and continues to be a very active member and leader of services at Or Shalom.
+In addition to her music, Myrna has dedicated her life to her family and to language teaching, mainly in the immigrant community as an ESL Instructor and ESL Teacher Trainer at Vancouver Community College.
+She has also taught Yiddish at the Vancouver Peretz Institute, the Vancouver Jewish Community Centre and at Or Shalom.
+Myrna was first trained as an elementary school teacher in Montreal where she taught for a number of years.
+Myrna has three grown children, is married to Barry Rabinowitz, and lives in Vancouver, Canada.